-If you can see yourself as a journalist for a major paper, or as a sports reporter with fresh takes on television, or making waves as a social media strategist, then a Bachelor of Arts in Communications from Vermont State University could be your first step.
-Every workplace needs leaders with strong communications skills — and our program will teach you the fundamentals for a career in public relations, television production, marketing, social media management, content creation, cinema, journalism, sports information strategy, video and film production, advertising, and more.
-You’ll graduate with a versatile and sought-after skill set, and the qualifications you need for an adaptable career.
+If you can see yourself as a reporter for a major newspaper or television station, or as a sports reporter with fresh takes on television, or making waves as a social media strategist, then a Bachelor of Arts in Communications from Vermont State University could be your first step.
+Every workplace needs leaders with strong communications skills — and our program will teach you the fundamentals for a career in public relations, television production, marketing, social media management, digital communications, content creation, cinema production, journalism, commercial production, advertising, and more.
+You’ll graduate with a versatile and sought-after skill set, and the qualifications you need for an adaptable career in communications.

 Why Study Communications at Vermont State?

 - 98% job placement rate: 98% of program graduates land jobs within the field, many before they have graduated.
 From education to engineering, from healthcare to retail and manufacturing, nearly every industry has a need for skilled communicators.